z-takacs/Bsc_Assign_21/Question_1/Readme.md

 2.: Created rules for Apache2 on the FW to allow communication.<br>

-3.:  Testing service status locally an through web browser from host PC.<br>
+3.:  Tested service status locally an through web browser from host PC.<br>